hellman-and-hero/tdd-demy-hardware-sim/README.md

 run ```mvn exec:java``` for running with defaults or run ```mvn exec:java -Dexec.args="-h"``` to show help listing possible options.

 Like the real hardware, the simulated hardware connects to the MQTT broker (see help on how this can be set).
 The individual leds can then be switched with an MQTT message with the topic ```"some/led/<insert led number>/rgb"``` and messe payload contatining the color in hex representation, e.g. ```#FF0000``` for red and ```#000000``` for black (=off)
+You can test the running simular (as well as the real hardware) by sending MQTT messages to the broker, e.g. by using mosquitto's command line clients ```mosquitto_pub -h localhost -t 'some/led/0/rgb' -m '#FFCC22'```